chastitywhiterose/Chastity-Chess-Chapters/resume/ChastityResumeRevolution.md

 ## Work Experience:

+### Wal-Mart
-- Wal-Mart - Overnight Stock Team Associate - September 2023 - Present
+- Overnight Stock Team Associate - September 2023 - Present
+- Stock Food and General Merchandise depending on what is delivered.
+- Remove trash and pallets from the floor before customers arrive in the morning and then assist customers in finding and purchasing merchandise.
+- Report work progress to coaches and team leads and inform them of any unethical or illegal activity.

+### Hy-Vee

-- Hy-Vee - Floral Clerk and other Departments - October 2012 - July 2023
+- Floral Clerk and other Departments - October 2012 - July 2023
+- Started as a Courtesy Clerk: Sacking groceries and bringing in carts.
+- Stocked Health Market and helped customers find things for their dietary needs.
+- Wrote down Floral Delivery orders both in person and over the phone.
+Prepared these orders for pickup or delivery.
+- Watered plants, sold items to customers and cleaned the shop before closing.

+### Brillient
-- Brillient - General Clerk - June 2019 - April 2021
+- General Clerk - June 2019 - April 2021
+- Kept records and tracked files at the National Records Center containing 17 million files
+- Sorted incoming files to the facility and entered their numbers into the computer database managed by the Department of Homeland Security.
+- Placed files on the shelves and kept record digitally and on paper where they were placed.

+### GameStop
-- GameStop - Game Advisor - June 2022 - February 2024
+- Game Advisor - June 2022 - February 2024
+- Helped customers find the games they were looking for.
+- Answered technical questions based on experience and the reading materials employees were given.
+- Promoted the Pro-Membership that Gamestop offered and how it saves money to recurring customers of over $60 annually.

 ## Written Publications